dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 **subnet_prefix = 24** : The size of the IP Pools for the namespaces that will be carved out from the main "K8S-POD-IP-BLOCK" configured in Part 3 (172.25.0.0 /16).
 Whenever a new K8S namespace is created a /24 IP pool will be allocated from thatthat IP block.

-**use_native_loadbalancer = True** : This is to use NSX-T load balancer for K8S Service Type : Load Balancer.
+**use_native_loadbalancer = True** : This setting is to use NSX-T load balancer for K8S Service Type : Load Balancer.
 Whenever a new K8S service is exposed with the Type : Load Balancer then a VIP will be provisioned on NSX-T LB attached to a Tier 1 Logical Router dedicated for LB function.
 The VIP will be allocated from the IP Pool named "K8S-LB-Pool" that was configured back in Part 3.

 **default_ingress_class_nsx = True** : This is to use NSX-T load balancer for K8S ingress (L7 HTTP/HTTPS load balancing) , instead of other solutions such as NGINX, HAProxy etc. Whenever a K8S ingress object is created, a Layer 7 rule will be configured on the NSX-T load balancer.

-**
+**service_size = 'SMALL'** : This setting configures a small sized NSX-T Load Balancer for the K8S cluster.
+Options are Small/Medium/Large.
+This is the Load Balancer instance which is attached to a dedicated Tier 1 Logical Router in the topology.

+**container_ip_blocks = K8S-POD-IP-BLOCK** : This setting defines from which IP block each K8S namespace will carve its IP Pool/IP address space from.
+(172.25.0.0 /16 in this case) Size of each K8S namespace pool was defined with subnet_prefix parameter above)

+**external_ip_pools = K8S-NAT-Pool** : This setting defines from which IP pool each SNAT IP will be allocated from.
+Whenever a new K8S namespace is created, then a NAT IP will be allocated from this pool.
+(10.190.7.100 to 10.190.7.150 in this case)

+**external_ip_pools_lb = K8S-LB-Pool** : This setting defines from which IP pool each K8S service, which is configured with Type : Load Balancer, will allocate its IP from.
+(10.190.6.100 to 10.190.6.150 in this case)

+**top_firewall_section_marker = Section1** and **bottom_firewall_section_marker = Section2** : This is to specify between which sections the K8S orchestrated firewall rules will fall in between.

-## Copy the edited NCP-Deployment file to a central location or to K8S Master Node local folder and then deploy the NSX NCP Pod in the "nsx-system" namespace by using the following command
+The edited yml file, "ncp-deployment-custom.yml" in this case, can now be deployed from anywhere.
+In this environment this yml file is copied to /home/vmware folder in K8S Master Node and deployed in the "nsx-system" namespace with the following command.

 <pre><code>
 root@k8s-master:/home/vmware# <b>kubectl create -f ncp-deployment.yml --namespace=nsx-system</b>